OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Model_Theft.md

 **Reference Links:**

-1. [Meta’s powerful AI language model has leaked online](https://www.theverge.com/2023/3/8/23629362/meta-ai-language-model-llama-leak-online-misuse): A news article highlighting a real-world incident where an AI language model leaked online, emphasizing the importance of protecting LLM models from unauthorized access and misuse.
+1. [Meta’s powerful AI language model has leaked online](https://www.theverge.com/2023/3/8/23629362/meta-ai-language-model-llama-leak-online-misuse) A news article highlighting a real-world incident where an AI language model leaked online, emphasizing the importance of protecting LLM models from unauthorized access and misuse.
-2. [Runaway LLaMA | How Meta's LLaMA NLP model leaked](https://www.deeplearning.ai/the-batch/how-metas-llama-nlp-model-leaked/): The same example as the prior reference, but detailing exploitation steps from a detailed-level of how the proprietary model was leaked.
+2. [Runaway LLaMA | How Meta's LLaMA NLP model leaked](https://www.deeplearning.ai/the-batch/how-metas-llama-nlp-model-leaked/) The same example as the prior reference, but detailing exploitation steps from a detailed-level of how the proprietary model was leaked.
 Physical model theft is a key concern and the Meta "LaMa leak" indicates the challenges of applying access control in collaborative research.
 3. [I Know What You See:](https://arxiv.org/pdf/1803.05847.pdf) Power Side-Channel Attack on Convolutional Neural Network Accelerators: Example of Side-channel attacks to extract model information.
 4. [D-DAE: Defense-Penetrating Model Extraction Attacks:](https://www.computer.org/csdl/proceedings-article/sp/2023/933600a432/1He7YbsiH4c) Adversarial approaches to defeat current extraction techniques.
-5. [A Comprehensive Defense Framework Against Model Extraction Attacks](https://ieeexplore.ieee.org/document/10080996): Techniques to defend against Extraction Attacks focusing on adversarial training and measures to achieve robustness against adaptive adversarial techniques.
+5. [A Comprehensive Defense Framework Against Model Extraction Attacks](https://ieeexplore.ieee.org/document/10080996) Techniques to defend against Extraction Attacks focusing on adversarial training and measures to achieve robustness against adaptive adversarial techniques.
-6. [Alpaca: A Strong, Replicable Instruction-Following Model] (https://crfm.stanford.edu/2023/03/13/alpaca.html): Use of self-instruct to create a functional equivalent to OpenAI's ext-davinci-003 model on top of LLaMa
-7. [Orca: Progressive Learning from Complex Explanation Traces of GPT-4] (https://arxiv.org/pdf/2306.02707.pdf) More enhanced approach from Microsoft research to create a functional equivalent to OpenAI's GPT4 model on top of LLaMa
+6. [Orca: Progressive Learning from Complex Explanation Traces of GPT-4](https://arxiv.org/pdf/2306.02707.pdf) More enhanced approach from Microsoft research to create a functional equivalent to OpenAI's GPT4 model on top of LLaMa.